agnivad/Market-price-app/KontikiApps/Readme.md

 Market Price App is a Django Application which integrates MarketStack API to fetch the End of the Day stock price data of 6 companies and store in Database.
-It runs a cronjob which runs a task from Tuesday to Saturday at 4:30am HKT to fetch the stock price data and store it in DB.
+It runs a cronjob which runs a task from Tuesday to Saturday at 4:30am HKT (30 mins past closing time of NYSE) to fetch the stock price data and store it in DB.

 After cloning the repo, run the below line after creating and activating venv using python 3